Antony: Man Utd forward denies fresh accusations of domestic assault in social media post

 In June, Antony released a statement on Instagram saying he had been falsely accused by Ms Cavallin of committing domestic violence.

-On Monday, amid further claims, Antony said he "trusts ongoing police investigations will reveal the truth about my innocence".
+On Monday, amid further claims, Antony said he "trusts ongoing police investigations" to reveal the "truth about my innocence".

 Manchester United are not commenting after the new allegations were reported, and the club referred to Antony's initial statement on June 28.